 Easy Hawaiian Pineapple Coconut Poke Cake

 Hey everyone!

-Today’s recipe is a delicious cake I made this past weekend and it’s the perfect summertime treat – Easy Hawaiian Pineapple Coconut Poke Cake.
+Today’s recipe is a delicious poke cake I made this past weekend and it’s the perfect summertime treat – Easy Hawaiian Pineapple Coconut Poke Cake.

 Top it off with a layer of creamy whipped topping and toasted shredded coconut and you’ll feel like you’re on vacation!

-If you wanna learn how to make this delicious summer cake, check out my video tutorial over here and don’t forget to subscribe to my Youtube Channel!
+If you wanna learn how to make this delicious summer poke cake, check out my video tutorial over here and don’t forget to subscribe to my Youtube Channel!

+Easy Hawaiian Pineapple Coconut Poke Cake